Evaluation of binary classifiers for asymptotically dependent and independent extremes: River network

 This section deals with a simpler case than the application in Section \ref{sec: Danube river discharges}.
 Here an application could be the following: we want to know which stations should continue to be maintained to prevent extreme floods and maybe some stations are not necessary.

 Here we still want to predict the extreme events at station 1.
-We define an extreme event as an event exceeding the $85th$ quantile of $X_1$ and we assume that the whole set of remaining stations is available.
+We define an extreme event as an event exceeding the $0.85$ quantile of $X_1$ and we assume that the whole set of remaining stations is available.
 In this case, strong dependencies among station 1 and other stations can be observed.
 So, the main issue is to select these stations following the procedure presented in Appendix \ref{sec:lin_class}.

-As in the simulated study, we identify the stations that may not contribute to the extremes of $X_1$ by estimating the $c_i$.
-The estimation of the set $C$ on all the data is presented in Table \ref{table::river}.
+As detailed in Appendix \ref{sec:lin_class}, we identify the stations that may not contribute to the extremes of $X_1$ by estimating $(c_i)_{i\in\{2,\dots,31\}}$.
+The estimation of the $c_i$ on all the data is presented in Table \ref{table::river}.
 We found that among the 30 stations, only three stations are relevant: stations 2, 13 and 30.
 Looking at Figure \ref{fig::Danube}, these stations correspond to the stations closest to $X_1$.
 Figure \ref{fig::scatter_river} shows the scatter plots between these stations and station 1.

 Once the contributing variables have been identified, we compare the performance of several classifiers, on the one hand keeping all the data and on the other hand keeping only the informative stations.
-Since there is a strong dependence between the data, we assume that it is sufficient here to look at the risk $R_0$.
+Since there is a strong dependence between the data, we assume that it is sufficient here to look at the risk $R^{(u,0)}$.
 Comparison results are shown in Figure \ref{fig::comp_classif_dep}.

 By definition of the linear classifier, the estimation is already done by keeping only the informative variables, which is why the estimates are identical for this specific classifier.
 As for the other classifiers, we see some improvements when keeping only the informative variables: the risk estimates are slightly smaller.
 This means that even if we remove a lot of information by going from 30 explanatory variables to 3, these 3 remaining stations contain all the information in terms of extremes of station 1.